 Walker acknowledged the attention surrounding the president-elect’s son, mentioning, “He’s kind of watched like a zoo animal.”

-Barron Trump’s influence reaches beyond political circles.
+Barron’s influence reaches beyond political circles.
 Sources describe him as being well-liked and state that “even liberal people like him.”
 His presence has attracted significant social media attention, with students often sharing photos of him in class.

 The rise in Republican Club membership at NYU mirrors a wider trend across US universities.
 The Penn State chapter has seen its membership double to 200 active members this academic year.
 Tristin Kilgore, the vice president of Penn State College Republicans, suggests the pandemic experiences of these students partially account for Trump’s popularity.

 The University of Michigan’s College Republican Club, the oldest in the country, has seen membership rise by about a third, reaching 445 students.
-This makes it roughly half the size of the university’s Democratic Club.
+It makes it roughly half the size of the university’s Democratic Club.
 The chapter’s president forecasts further growth in the following months due to the new presidency.

 Membership in the College Republicans at Babson College in Wellesley, Massachusetts, has significantly increased over the semester, doubling to 73 members.
 Neko Kady, a sophomore studying tech entrepreneurship and the club’s president, noted that the group is attracting more engagement as it sheds its image as a small, stereotypical gathering.
 Kady described the club’s response to the election results as one of excitement and celebration.